BPC-157 Dosage & Protocol Guide: What Your Blood Work Reveals

 Gut markers (if applicable)

-If using BPC-157 for gut healing (leaky gut, IBD, NSAID damage), track symptoms + stool calprotectin if accessible.
+If using BPC-157 for gut healing (leaky gut, IBD, NSAID damage), track symptoms plus stool calprotectin if accessible.

 BPC-157 pairs exceptionally well with TB-500 (thymosin beta-4 fragment).
-BPC-157 drives angiogenesis — new blood vessel formation — while TB-500 drives cell migration to damaged tissue.
-Together they form the Wolverine Stack, providing complementary healing that each peptide can't achieve alone.
+BPC-157 drives angiogenesis -- new blood vessel formation -- while TB-500 drives cell migration to damaged tissue.
+Together they form the Wolverine Stack, providing complementary healing that each peptide cannot achieve alone.

 Adding GHK-Cu creates the Glow Stack, adding collagen synthesis and copper-mediated extracellular matrix remodeling.